 The student must successfully complete all clinical clock hours required at the time of graduation by (a) the Department of Communicative Disorders, (b) Mississippi State Board of Health for licensure, and (c) ASHA for the Certificate of Clinical Competence in Speech-Language Pathology.
-Additionall, the student must acquire all required clinical skills specified in the new certification standards before the student will be cleared for graduation.
-The Department operates the Central Mississippi Speech, Language and Hearing Clinic.
-The student must complete the clinical clock hours at this Clinic and at other off-campus clinical sites assigned by the Department.
+Additionall, the equired clinical skills on standards before the or graduation.
+The al Mississippi Speech, The student must irs at this Clinic and at tes assigned by the